openstack-archive/fuel-plugin-mellanox/doc/source/guide.rst

     switch (config) # configuration write

-   .. note:: When using an untagged storage network for iSER over Ethernet - please add the following commands for Mellanox switches:
+   .. note:: When using an untagged storage network for iSER over Ethernet - please add the following commands for Mellanox switches or use trunk mode instead of hybrid.

    ::